ruthgrace/family-swim-sf/README.md

 # family-swim-sf
-generate map of when family swim is scheduled at public pools
+generate map of when family swim is scheduled at public pools.
+You can see the map at [swim.joyfulparentingsf.com](swim.joyfulparentingsf.com) !

 ## set up
 This is hosted on Ruth's server.
 It uses Python 3.12